 miraDry is a minimally invasive FDA cleared treatment for excessive underarm sweat.
 The system uses electromagnetic energy to eliminate the sweat glands, so sweating in the armpits becomes a thing of the past.

 If you notice that you are sweating a lot for no apparent reason, contact Skin Cancer Specialists, P. C. & Aesthetic Center, serving the greater Atlanta metro, for an evaluation, because you may be suffering from hyperhydrosis.
-Call us today to schedule a consultation.
+Call us today at 770-422-5557 or fill out the form on this page to schedule a consultation.